noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Testing Documentation.md

         -   Confirm that the Copy link opens the View/Edit Cruise Form with the copied cruise information and cruise attributes pre-populated with the copied Cruise's information
 -   Page 220
     -   Page Loading
-        -   Logout in new browser tab and load the page (session has expired error)
+        -   X Logout in new browser tab and load the page (session has expired error)
-        -   Update user group to [remove all permissions](#appendix) and load the page (error - not authorized)
+        -   X Update user group to [remove all permissions](#appendix) and load the page (error - not authorized)
-        -   Update user group to [assign the CCD READ role](#ccd-read) and load the page (ok - readonly)
+        -   X Update user group to [assign the CCD READ role](#ccd-read) and load the page (ok - readonly)
-        -   Update user group to [assign the CCD WRITE role](#ccd-write) and then load the page (ok - active form)
+        -   X Update user group to [assign the CCD WRITE role](#ccd-write) and then load the page (ok - active form)
         -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then load the page (ok - active form)
-    -   Confirmed authorized users can insert/update/delete records
+    -   Confirm authorized users can perform record operations
+        -   Create
-        -   Logout in new browser tab and click Save button (session has expired error)
+            -   X Logout in new browser tab and click Save button (generic popup error)
-        -   Update user group to [remove all permissions](#appendix) and click the Create/Create Another/Apply Changes button (error - not authorized)
+            -   X Update user group to [remove all permissions](#appendix) and click the Create/Create Another/Apply Changes button (error - not authorized)
-        -   Update user group to [assign the CCD READ role](#ccd-read) and then click the Create/Create Another/Apply Changes button (error - not authorized)
+            -   X Update user group to [assign the CCD READ role](#ccd-read) and then click the Create/Create Another/Apply Changes button (error - not authorized)
             -   Update user group to [assign the CCD WRITE role](#ccd-write) and then click the Create/Create Another/Apply Changes button (ok)
             -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then click the Create/Create Another/Apply Changes button (ok)
+        -   Create Another
+            -   X Logout in new browser tab and click Save button (generic popup error)
+            -   X Update user group to [remove all permissions](#appendix) and click the Create/Create Another/Apply Changes button (error - not authorized)
+            -   X Update user group to [assign the CCD READ role](#ccd-read) and then click the Create/Create Another/Apply Changes button (error - not authorized)
+            -   Update user group to [assign the CCD WRITE role](#ccd-write) and then click the Create/Create Another/Apply Changes button (ok)
+            -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then click the Create/Create Another/Apply Changes button (ok)
+        -   Update
+            -   X Logout in new browser tab and click Save button (generic popup error)
+            -   X Update user group to [remove all permissions](#appendix) and click the Create/Create Another/Apply Changes button (error - not authorized)
+            -   X Update user group to [assign the CCD READ role](#ccd-read) and then click the Create/Create Another/Apply Changes button (error - not authorized)
+            -   X Update user group to [assign the CCD WRITE role](#ccd-write) and then click the Create/Create Another/Apply Changes button (ok)
+            -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then click the Create/Create Another/Apply Changes button (ok)
     -   Invalid Page Arguments:
         -   X Confirm the page displays a "You have reached this page incorrectly" when the P220_CRUISE_ID, or P220_CRUISE_ID_COPY parameters are invalid (not a cruise_ID for an existing cruise record)
     -   View/Edit Cruise Form
         -   X Confirm the tab tooltips are working properly
         -   Data Form
             -   X Confirm form field tooltips are working properly
-            -   Confirm the select field filtering checkbox works properly
+            -   X Confirm the select field filtering checkbox works properly
-            -   Data Model QA:
+            -   X Data Model QA:
-                -   Confirm required fields
+                -   X Confirm required fields
-                -   Confirm unique keys
+                -   X Confirm unique keys
-        -   Confirm the different attribute presets (e.g. ESA Target Species) work properly
+        -   X Confirm the different attribute presets (e.g. ESA Target Species) work properly
-            -   Confirm the attribute filtering checkboxes work properly
+            -   X Confirm the attribute filtering checkboxes work properly
-                -   Confirm the processing gif is shown and the form fields are disabled until the results are returned
+                -   X Confirm the processing gif is shown and the form fields are disabled until the results are returned
-                -   Confirm that the shuttle fields are updated and the selected options are retained
+                -   X Confirm that the shuttle fields are updated and the selected options are retained
         -   Confirm the Target Species - Other Species interactive grid works properly
             -   Confirm the tooltips are working properly
         -   New Cruise